vishalipatel22/CS---Assignment-5/README.md

 # CS---Assignment-5

-Basically a trash code project I had for my Comptuer Science class.
-It's really bad.
+A code project I had for my Comptuer Science class.
+It's really bad and is basically trash.